byongkyu/Detecting-Concrete-Lining-in-Tunnel-GPR-Images/README.md

 successfully identifies the target areas, while YOLOv8 does not.

+- The detection result corresponding to (a) is the 61st image in the detection result set.
+Both Mask R-CNN and YOLOv8 were detected in the same test set order.The detection result corresponding to (b) is the 3rd image in the detection result image.
+If you want to quickly see the detection results corresponding to (a) and (b), you can check the YOLOv8.ipynb file.

 <img width="371" alt="스크린샷 2025-05-04 오후 3 31 33" src="https://github.com/user-attachments/assets/eaff45f2-1b46-4f72-8a0a-9e7acbc8a25a" />

 - Violin plot comparing IoU distributions from